-§ 2.2-3712.
+§ 2.2-3742. § 2.2-3712.
 Closed meetings procedures; certification of proceedings.

 A. No closed meeting shall be held unless the public body proposing to convene such meeting has taken an affirmative recorded vote in an open meeting approving a motion that (i) identifies the subject matter, (ii) states the purpose of the meeting and (iii) makes specific reference to the applicable exemption from open meeting requirements provided in § 2.2-3707 or subsection A of § 2.2-3711.
-The matters contained in such motion shall be set forth in detail in the minutes of the open meeting requirements, or the provisions of this chapter, the authorized exemptions from open meeting requirements for holding a closed meeting shall not be sufficient to satisfy the requirements for holding a closed meeting.
+The matters contained in such motion shall be set forth in detail in the minutes of the open meeting.
+A general reference to the provisions of this chapter, the authorized exemptions from open meeting requirements, or the subject matter of the closed meeting shall not be sufficient to satisfy the requirements for holding a closed meeting.